 There are a number of reasons these dynamic models are difficult to study empirically.
 Classic longitudinal approaches may not have appropriate time intervals, a long enough timeframe for effects to evolve, address contexts in which the processes are expected to unfold in ways that might be readily measurable or be able to cope with modeling relevant contingent variables as well as core processes.
 Further, studying complex social phenomenon poses both financial and personnel challenges (e.g. how do you fund and maintain a research team over a multiyear process in the current economic environment).

 One way to address these issues is by using simulation studies to understand underlying processes and then use these models to decide what to test empirically.
 There are a number of different simulation approaches that could be utilized including dynamic systems and agent-based modeling.
 Other work has called for the incorporation of more complex agent-based models into communication research (Waldherr et al., 2021), particularly in the context of SoS and political communication (Alvarez-Galvez, 2018).
-In this paper we describe a process whereby we utilize agent-based modeling (Namatame & Chen, 2016) to model and simulate the effects of RSM and SoSwillingness to engage in and ability to reach consensus as an alternative approach.
+In this paper we describe a process whereby we utilize agent-based modeling (Namatame & Chen, 2016) to model and simulate the effects of RSM and SoS.
 This paper, therefore, has three primary goals 1) to describe the utility of process for the application of ABM to this context 2) to describe the process whereby we apply ABM and 3) thoughts on how ABM can be applied more broadly the Communication-related studies.

 Utility of ABM

 Here we elucidate specific benefits of utilizing agent-based modeling for communication research.
-Agent-based models 1) force researchers to consider assumptions underlying models and theories in order to appropriate implement models in software 2) allow us to identify the boundary conditions of our models, that is, to understand how and when variables might contribute 3) is fully transparent process that can easily be augmented and replicated by other scholars (as long as the model is made available through a forum like GitHub) and 4) can help us identify key points conceptually so that we can better spend time and financial resources doing research in areas that are likely to yield interesting results.
+Agent-based models 1) force researchers to consider assumptions underlying models and theories in order to appropriate implement models in software 2) allow us to identify the boundary conditions of our models, that is, to understand how and when variables might contribute 3) is a fully transparent process that can easily be augmented and replicated by other scholars (as long as the model is made available through a forum like GitHub) and 4) can help us identify key points conceptually so that we can better spend time and financial resources doing research in areas that are likely to yield interesting results.
 This last point is particularly important in a world of an increasingly competitive funding environment.

 Background